gitlabhq/omnibus-gitlab/doc/update/README.md

 [Sidekiq workers](https://docs.gitlab.com/ee/administration/operations/extra_sidekiq_processes.html)
 that can process jobs in the `background_migration` queue.

 Updating to major versions might need some manual intervention.
-For more info, check the version your are updating to:
+For more information, check the version your are updating to:

 - [GitLab 13](gitlab_13_changes.md)